 I intend to appear and present a submission at the hearing.

-Fees apply. $\boxtimes$ I do not intend to participate in the hearing, but want VCAT to consider my statement of grounds.
-No fee applies.
+I do not intend to participate in the hearing, but want VCAT to consider my statement of grounds.

 If you do not intend to participate in the hearing, you will not be a party to the proceeding.
 VCAT considers your statement of grounds in any contested hearing but will not send you further correspondence.